Hybrid DPT Program Priority Application Deadline for 2018-2019 admissions cycle September 28, 2018

 Applicants to the three-year hybrid Doctor of Physical Therapy (DPT) program must be U.S. citizens or permanent residents who currently and will continue to reside in the U.S. for the entirety of the program.
 They must also satisfy all requirements for USC Graduate School admission, which include:

-Applicants must hold a bachelor’s degree from an accredited college or university by the date of projected enrollment, which is in June of each year.
+Applicants must hold a bachelor’s degree from a regionally accredited college or university by the date of projected enrollment, which is in August of each year.

 Minimum Cumulative and Science GPAs of 3.0